venikkus/bio_tools/README.md

 2. filter_fastq takes a dictionary with reads and reading quality indicators and calculates for them:

-    - the GC composition of a read.
+    - the GC composition of a read
     - the quality of a read.